AveYo/D-OPTIMIZER/README.md

   - Instead of killing legit scripts that bring mostly ergonomic features, why not hunt down actual, reactive cheats from the Ensage family instead - it's been years!
 Just follow the money...
   - You've killed autoexec.cfg months ago, and still haven't delivered on GUI alternatives for many features that users have developed and got used to over the years.
   - But why do that in the first place?!
 How hard is to parse a +/- alias and just block multiple distinct abilities+items?
 Armlet toggling? it should have been nerfed years ago on the backend.
-  - Feel free to kill this, too, but for the love of our Lord, don't VAC users running an unmodified copy of this "sensitive" vpk mod
+  - Feel free to kill this, but for the love of our Lord, don't VAC users running an unmodified copy of this "sensitive" mod

 Hashes (SHA-256):